-Working at Posture People HQ naturally I have tried and tested all the latest ergonomic gizmos.
-In my opinion, the most Important tool for any Designer is the mouse.
+Working for Posture People, naturally, I have tried and tested all the latest ergonomic products.
+In my opinion, the most important tool for any Designer is the mouse.
 As a profession, we tend to be a bit of a fussy bunch.
-We all have our personal preferences, cursor speeds, left handed or right handed and whether it’s Apple or not…
+We all have our personal preferences, cursor speeds, left-handed or right-handed and whether it’s Apple or not…

 If you spend a lot of time on the Adobe suite, you will notice that you click and drag your mouse in and away from your body repetitively – now think about how much you are moving your shoulder.
-Doing this day in, day out for me was the source of a niggling shoulder pain and a back that I just couldn’t ‘click’.
+Doing this day in, day out for me was the source of niggling shoulder pain and a back that I just couldn’t ‘unlock’.

 Using the Rollermouse Free3 has significantly reduced the amount of repetitive arm and shoulder movement and pain.
 Another feature that I really like about this mouse is its palm rest.
-This ensures that my hands stay in a comfortable neutral position which is great for typing.
+This ensures that my hands stay in a comfortable neutral position which is great for typing up these blog posts.

 Make sure your screen is just right

-If you’re anything like me, the first thing I look at in a screen is colour calibration, size, and glare.
-I wouldn’t have even thought about the height or distance until my colleague pointed out to me how much I was dropping my neck to look at the screen.
+If you’re anything like me, the first thing I look for in a screen is colour calibration, size, and glare.
+I wouldn’t have even thought about the height or distance!
+My colleague pointed out to me how much I was dropping my neck to look at the screen.
 A simple way to measure this is to put your arms out in front of you.
-The right distance should be at arm’s length, and the top of your screen should be In line with your eyebrows to achieve the right height.
+The right distance should be at arm’s length, and the top of your screen should be In-line with your eyebrows to achieve the right height.

-In addition to the prolific use of smartphones, dropping our necks to look at screens is starting to cause all types of postural issues and back pain, which is frustrating for our chiropractors as it’s such an easy thing to prevent by bringing our screens up to eye height.
+In addition to the prolific use of smartphones, dropping our necks to look at screens is starting to cause all types of postural issues and back pain, which is frustrating for the chiropractors we speak to as it’s such an easy thing to prevent by bringing our screens up to eye height.

 I have a standing desk (which I’ll get to later) so I find I need to alter my screen height when I’m sitting and standing.
-I started off using simple LeBloc screen risers but they weren’t quite as flexible as I needed.
-I often spin my screen around to talk about something that I am working on and alter the screen depth if I’m working with a lot of paper, so the Flo monitor arm has been perfect for me.
+Starting off, I was just using some simple LeBloc screen risers but they weren’t quite as flexible as I needed.
+I often spin my screen around to talk about something that I am working on and alter the screen depth if I’m working with a lot of paper, so the MXV monitor arm has been perfect for me.